ndsev/zserio/doc/ZserioInvisibles.md

 Both examples from above result in the exact same byte stream.

+Packed arrays of choices and unions are encoding in the same way, meaning that all fields corresponded to the same case are considered as an array.
+If such array is empty, nothing is encoded in the bit stream.

 ### Packed Arrays of Nested Compounds

 All packed arrays of nested compounds adds at least one hidden `bool` (1 bit) field before each packable field